inderpal2406/documents/commands.md

 `sudo apt upgrade` <br>
 This will update packages to available newer versions.

+`sudo apt-cache search gcc` <br>
+This will search online repositories for a package named gcc.
+It'll list packages with gcc in their name and not just packages named as gcc.
+It is necessary to run `sudo apt-get update -y` before running this command.

+` sudo yum update -y`

+`sudo yum install -y gcc openssl-devel`

+`sudo yum search gcc`

 `echo ${!i}` Indirect variable substitution in bash.<br>
 [Click here](https://stackoverflow.com/questions/57957477/how-to-perform-variable-substitution-in-bash-scripting?noredirect=1#comment102327282_57957477) for more info.